-Theses giant soft pretzels are next-level amazing.
+Theses giant soft gluten free pretzels are next-level amazing.
 Think buttery crust sprinkled with coarse sea salt and a super soft doughy inside.
 The ultimate gameday snack if you ask me!
 Along with this Whipped Feta Pizza!

 Dip them in spicy brown mustard, your favorite cheese sauce, or just enjoyed alongside a glass of your favorite alcoholic beverage - honestly, you can't go wrong.
 They're made gluten-free and vegan so they're perfect for a crowd!

 - Made gluten free and vegan (but you wouldn't even know!)

 - Oat flour + Tapioca flour - The combination of oat flour and tapioca flour is what gives these pretzels their pillow-y soft structure.

 - Almond milk + Apple cider vinegar - Make sure the almond milk is warm.
 Mixing almond milk and apple cider vinegar is also known as 'vegan buttermilk' and ensures the pretzels rise when baked.

 - Instant yeast - Make sure to use instant yeast so you can get to these soft pretzels fast!

 - Maple syrup - To add hint of sweetness to the pretzels.
 You can also use honey or agave.